-Investments in the scheme are not deposits in ANZ Bank New Zealand Limited, Australia and New Zealand Banking Group Limited or their subsidiaries (together ANZ Group), nor are they liabilities of ANZ Group.
+ANZ Investments is not an authorised deposit-taking institution (ADI) under Australian law and investments in the funds aren't deposits in or liabilities of ANZ Bank New Zealand Limited, Australia and New Zealand Banking Group Limited, or their subsidiaries (together 'ANZ Group').
 ANZ Group does not stand behind or guarantee ANZ Investments.
-Investments are subject to investment risk, including possible delays in repayment, and loss of income and principal invested.
+Investments in the funds are subject to investment risk, including possible delays in repayment, and loss of income and principal invested.
 ANZ Group will not be liable to you for the capital value or performance of your investment.

-Your investment in the scheme is not guaranteed by ANZ Group, the supervisor, any of their directors or any other person.
+Your investment in the funds is not guaranteed by ANZ Group, the supervisor, any of their directors or any other person.